artis3n/nextcloud-ansible/README.md

 ### Generate Diffie-Hellman parameters

 `Nginx` will use Let's Encrypt pre-computed DH parameters.
 If you would like to supply your own, either:
-  - Generate them by running by running `make dh && FILE=files/secrets/nginx/dhparam.pem make encrypt-file`.
+  - Generate them by running by running `make dh`.
-  - Move pre-computed DH parameters by running `FILE=<path to DH param .pem file> make encrypt-file` and moving the resulting `.encrypt` file to `files/secrets/nginx/dhparam.pem.encrypt`.
+  - Move pre-computed DH parameters to `files/secrets/nginx/dhparam.pem`.

 See instructions under [`make dh`] for usage of that Make command.